Bira/octopus-carnival/_drafts/lphr-scene-13.md

 Rosalia buys a second pouch and 12 paper cartridges of pistol ammunition so she can finally use her Gunslinger trait with the pistol we found a while back.
 That costs her $16.

-    [Author] You might remember she made a note to do this "as soon as possible" back in Scene 06.
+You might remember she made a note to do this "as soon as possible" back in Scene 06.

 Urist and Jade spend three silvers ($60) to buy a couple of light vials.